 The

-following pages are commonly used, and without learning about them you
+are commonly used, and without learning about them

 really can't go anywhere in Visual Basic programming.